dojo/docs/dojox/calendar.rst

 If the editable property is true, the moveEnabled and resizeEnabled properties allow to control respectively if a data item can be moved or resized.

-To have a control of move or resize at the data item level, override respectively the isItemMoveEnabled() or isItemResizeEnabled() functions.
+To have a control of editing, move or resize at the data item level, override respectively the isItemEditable(), isItemMoveEnabled() or isItemResizeEnabled() functions of the Calendar class.

+The following example shows how to subclass the Calendar to override these functions to:
+  * allow editing (move and resize) of a data item if, and only if, the calendar widget is editable and if the data item "editable" property is resolved as *true*,
+  * allow resize of a data item if the data item is editable and the "resizeEnabled" property of the data item is resolved as *true*.

 .. js ::

   // subclass Calendar class
   var ECalendar = new declare("extented.Calendar", Calendar, {

-    isItemMoveEnabled: function(renderItem, rendererKind){
+    isItemEditable: function(renderItem, rendererKind){
       // get store item to check the *editable* property var storeItem = this.renderItemToItem(renderItem, this.get("store"));

-      // allow move of item if the calendar widget is editable and the *editable" property is *true* return this.editable && storeItem.editable;
+      return this.editable && storeItem.editable;
+    },

+    isItemResizeEnabled: function(renderItem, rendererKind){
+        var storeItem = this.renderItemToItem(renderItem, this.get("store"));
+    	return this.isItemEditable(renderItem, rendererKind) && storeItem.resizeEnabled;
     }
   });

   var calendar = new ECalendar(null, "calendarNode");